mixly/SMeshStudio/README.md

 SMeshStudio
 =============

-An offline  mBed,Contiki,Arduino ide base on  arduino eclipse plugin and eclipse by smeshlink.
+An offline Ide for mBed,Contiki,Arduino base on  arduino eclipse plugin and eclipse by smeshlink.
 This product can only be used for mbed board developed or saled by SMeshlink.